ministryofjustice/security-guidance/docs/spam-and-phishing-guide.md

 -   Implement anti-malware software.
 Refer to the [Malware Protection Guidance](malware-protection-guide-introduction.md) for more information.
 -   Install only the minimal mail server services required.
 Eliminate known vulnerabilities through patches, configurations and upgrades.
 Refer to the Vulnerability Scanning and Patch Management Guide for more information.
--   Implement external email warning messages to insert text \(usually in the subject line\) into an email when it is identified as coming from outside of the MoJ[1](#fntarg_1).
+-   Implement external email warning messages to insert text \(usually in the subject line\) into an email when it is identified as coming from outside of the MoJ.
 -   Develop email security management plans to define best practices for employees.
 -   Use SMTP alert policies to track malware activity and data loss incidents from anti-malware software.
 -   Ensure there is no unnecessary detail on the MoJ website or webmail by considering what visitors need to know with the aim of reducing the threat of spear phishing.
 -   Restrict auto-forwarding.
 Refer to the [Secure Email Transfer Guide](secure-email-transfer-guide.md) for more information.
 -   Restrict delegate access.
 Refer to the [Email Security Guide](email-security-guide.md) for more information.

+**Note:** An external email service is any service that is outside the `gov.uk` domain.

 The [Email Authentication Guide](email-authentication-guide.md) provides further detail on the email authentication controls mentioned in this guide.